singnet/converter-token-manager-v3/README.md

 The converter contract should also be able to issue a validated number of tokens when using a specific role in the token.

 The contract validates the minimum and maximum number of tokens within each conversion transaction.
-And also prevent exceeding the maximum number (max supply) of issued tokens for the token being used.

 # Technical requirements